 8. Honest Communication and Trigger Management

 Open, direct answers to questions about the affair while managing triggers skillfully denote progress.
 Learning trigger management in couples therapy aids in rebuilding trust and reducing emotional distress.
+You both learn what triggers are and how they should be responded to.
+It’s a team effort to manage them when you have them.

 9. Embracing Post-Traumatic Growth